osmond/flora/README.md

 pnpm dev
 ```

-`supabase/plants.sql` can be re-run safely to add or rename columns.
-After executing any SQL files, Supabase's schema cache must be refreshed with `select pg_notify('pgrst','reload schema');` or by restarting the API.
+All SQL files can be re-run safely.
+After executing them, refresh Supabase's schema cache with `select pg_notify('pgrst','reload schema');` or restart the API.

 See `/docs/deployment.md` for full production deployment steps.